securing/midsummer/02_Leshy/README.md

 (...)

-To make things easier for you, I have attached the login credentials for my groupware account to this email: leshy:nQRbhRyxuDuU9GNd Please keep this information confidential and do not share it with anyone else.
+To make things easier for you, I have attached the login credentials for my groupware account to this email: leshy:n[...]d Please keep this information confidential and do not share it with anyone else.

 (...)